 We encourage everyone in Ontario to get the flu shot.
 It is the first and most important step in protecting against influenza (flu) viruses.
-There is currently no vaccine to prevent COVID-19.
-That’s why we urge you to stop the spread of germs by continuing to wash your hands often, avoid touching your eyes, nose and mouth, cover your coughs and sneezes, maintain physical distancing from others and wear a mask.
+Although there are vaccines to prevent COVID-19, we urge you to stop the spread of germs by continuing to wash your hands often, avoid touching your eyes, nose and mouth, cover your coughs and sneezes, maintain physical distancing from others and wear a mask.
 Public health officials say these preventative measures will help you to avoid exposure and reduce the spread of COVID-19 and the flu, and maintain your overall health.

 Stay healthy, Ontarians. #FightTheFlu

 The flu is a contagious infection that can lead to illness, hospitalization or even death.
 Your best defense to prevent the flu is to get vaccinated every year because influenza viruses are constantly changing.

 The flu shot is safe, and helps protect you, your loved ones and individuals at high-risk for severe illness from contracting influenza (young children, pregnant women, the elderly and people with certain chronic health conditions).

 No!
 These hygiene practices and public health measures to reduce the spread of germs are an excellent start, but the flu is very contagious and can spread quickly and easily.
 Getting the flu shot is the best way to protect yourself.